PostHog/posthog.com/contents/tutorials/angular-analytics.md

 ### Adding pages

-To show the basics of PostHog, our app will be simple, just two pages and a link to move between them.
+To show the basics of PostHog, we create a simple app, just two pages and a link to move between them.

 To start with creating this app, generate home and about components using the Angular CLI.